carpentries/instructor-training/episodes/09-mindset.md

 and accomplish their goals.

 **Improvement-based praise** is related to praise based on effort, but explicitly draws a learner's attention to the progress they've made.
-For example, "You're doing so much better at this than last time, you must have worked very hard."
+For example, "You are doing so much better at this than last time, you must have worked very hard."
 This helps reinforce a growth-mindset by highlighting our ability to improve with effort.

 > ## Choosing our Praises
-> Since we're so used to being praised for our performance, it can be challenging to change the way we praise our learners.
+> Since we are so used to being praised for our performance, it can be challenging to change the way we praise our learners.
 Which of these
 > are examples of performance-based, effort-based, or improvement-based praise?
 >
 > - I like the way you tried a couple of different strategies to solve that problem.
-> - You're getting really good at that.
+> - You are getting really good at that.
 Keep up the hard work!
-> - You're really good at that.
+> - You are really good at that.
 > - That was a hard problem.
 You did not get the right answer, but look at how much you learned trying to solve it!
-> - You're a natural!
+> - You are a natural!
 >
 >> ## Solution
 >> - Effort-based.